Get A DUI?

 Many other elements can be used to defend your case and result in less severe penalties, but you’ll need a qualified lawyer to help ensure you follow up on every possibility.
 Your attorney can investigate and research to uncover whether any of these or other reasons contributed to your DUI and help you defend yourself against the charges.

-What You Should Do After a DUI Arrest
+What Should You Do After a DUI Arrest

 If you are arrested for DUI, you’ll need to take steps that can help your case.
 FIRST, DO NOT TALK WITH LAW ENFORCEMENT AT ALL.
 You have the right to remain silent and this is an important right that you should exercise and implement if you are pulled over.
 Additionally, after an arrest it may be helpful to speak with a friend or family member right away to provide evidence to your speech and whether or not you were slurring.
 It’s also important to document all food and drink that you consumed before the arrest.
 Make sure you hang onto any receipts for purchases that you made as well.
 Most important, however, is that you contact your DUI lawyer to make sure you have covered everything.
 For instance, your lawyer will need to contact the Nevada DMV regarding the hearing, generally within seven days of the arrest.

-Understanding Nevada DUI Laws
+Understanding Nevada Dui Laws

 A DUI in Nevada can be a misdemeanor or felony, depending on individual circumstances and any prior history of DUI’s.
 Because it’s difficult to keep up with changing laws and procedures, a DUI lawyer is necessary to navigate the process, especially one familiar with Nevada law.
 The smallest detail such as how you are stopped and pulled over, or what you ate or drank in the last 24-hours, can make a huge difference in a DUI case.
 A qualified DUI lawyer can investigate and make sure that nothing is overlooked or ignored, and that you don’t suffer unfair consequences as a result.

-DUI Felony and Penalties
+Dui Felony And Penalties

 DUI felonies are extremely serious charges.
 Although DUI misdemeanors and felonies are both criminal charges, a felony can result in much more severe consequences.
 A DUI can become a felony if you have already been convicted twice of a DUI, the incident caused serious harm or ended up in the death of someone else, or if you have been convicted of felony DUI in the past.
 A felony DUI can result in thousands of dollars in fines, 2 to 15 years in prison, and loss of driving privileges.